 I absolutely loved Queen Village and its residential charm.
 The old homes!
 The public art!
 The independent restaurants and bars!
 Just south of the Old City, this was probably my favorite neighborhood and where I’d want to live if I moved to Philly (don’t rule it out…).

 Eating in Philadelphia

-I admittedly did not place as huge an emphasis on restaurant research as I normally do—mainly because of the pandemic and the difficulty just popping in for a meal at leisure—but I asked for recommendations on Instagram and got some great ones.
+I admittedly did not place as huge an emphasis on restaurant research as I normally do, but I asked for recommendations on Instagram and got some great ones.
 So I made Saturday night dinner and Sunday brunch reservations, then left all the rest of the meals up to chance.